 Intellectual property in technology teaching

-As part of her documentation she supplied material suitable for inclusion on the Technology Online site.
+As part of her documentation, she supplied material suitable for inclusion on the Technology Online site.
 This subsite and the pages specifically relating to the case studies are the result.

-This subsite includes:
+This section includes:

-- Links in the Technology Curriculum – selected sections of Technology in The New Zealand Curriculum that include Intellectual property issues;
+- Links in the Technology Curriculum – selected sections of Technology in The New Zealand Curriculum that include Intellectual property issues

-- Links to useful intellectual property websites.
+- Useful links – links to intellectual property websites.